gregwhitaker/nats-pubsub-example/README.md

 # nats-example

-An example of using [NATS](https://nats.io) to do request/reply, pubsub, queued, and streaming messaging.
+An example of using [NATS](https://nats.io) to do request/reply, pubsub, and queued messaging.

 ## Prerequisites
 The examples require a local NATS server to be running.
 To start a NATS server as a Docker container run the following commands:

     $ docker pull nats
     $ docker run -p 4222:4222 -p 6222:6222 -p 8222:8222 -d --name nats-main nats

-## Examples
+## Supported Interaction Models
-Examples of the following messaging interactions are available in this repository.

-* PubSub
+### PubSub
 NATS publish subscribe is a one-to-many communication.
 A publisher sends a message on a subject.
 Any active subscriber listening on that subject receives the message.

 The NATS pubsub model is "At-Most-Once-Delivery".
 If a subscriber is not listening on the subject (no subject match), or is not active when the message is sent, the message is not received.

 More information can be found in the [NATS Documentation](https://nats.io/documentation/concepts/nats-pub-sub/).

-* Streaming
-* Queue
-* Request / Reply
+## Examples
+Examples of the following messaging interactions are available in this repository.

 ### PubSub